Roman Rottweiler - Complete Guide To This Popular Breed

 The food bowl sits on a vertical stand at the dog's chest height, helping to form the puppy's correct posture.

 As we have said before, the Rottweiler has a strong guardian instinct.
 However, in the right home, with early socialization and training, the Rottweiler makes an excellent companion and guardian - a dog all in one.
 The Rottweiler requires extensive and ongoing socialization to be a good family companion, and training is essential and should begin as a puppy.
-Your furry friend is capable of absorbing everything you teach him, so start early and try to socialize as much as you can.
+Your furry friend can absorb everything you teach him, so start early and try to socialize as much as possible.
 Rottweilers love to work and will compete in just about any dog sport with pleasure.

 Roman Rottweiler Health and Common Diseases

 Like most large breed dogs, the Roman Rottweiler lives 8 to 10 years.
-There are also exceptions to the general rule: with proper care and tireless care, individual people can live another 3-5 years above the established norm.
+However, there are exceptions to the general rule: with proper care and tireless care, individual people can live another 3-5 years above the established norm.

 Due to their massive build, Rottweilers give the impression of being large and visit the vet's office only for routine vaccinations.
-These dogs have many ailments.
+Unfortunately, these dogs have many ailments.

 In some dogs, kidney problems can be observed, as well as alterations in the functioning of the nervous system.
 A little less common is a congenital disease such as hypotrichosis (baldness).